 While in Cusco you will relax at the Hotel Cahuide.
 This hotel boasts welcoming rooms with cable TV and WiFi.
 The hotel is within walking distance to the vibrant city center.

-You’ll relax and relive the amazing experience of kayaking Lake Titicaca at the Casona Plaza Hotel.
+You’ll relax and relive the amazing experience of kayaking Lake Titicaca at the Casona Plaza Puno.
 All rooms have a safe, Wi-Fi and TV.

 Casona Plaza Hotel Arequipa features a rustic décor and a great central location (just 3 blocks from the main square).
 Rooms feature free WiFi.